Axwabo/SCPSL-Helpers/README.md

 > [!NOTE]
 > This is a dependency, not a plugin.

-> [!IMPORTANT]
-> **EXILED no longer receives dedicated updates.**
-> This library is not designed to be specifically compatible with 3rd-party plugin frameworks.
-Despite this, most if not all functionality should work just fine.
->
-> With the upcoming release of LabAPI, the Northwood Plugin API version will only be supported until NWAPI gets deprecated.

-## Northwood Plugin API

-1. Download the **Axwabo.Helpers-nw.dll** from the [latest release](https://github.com/Axwabo/SCPSL-Helpers/releases/)
+1. Download the **Axwabo.Helpers.dll** from the [latest release](https://github.com/Axwabo/SCPSL-Helpers/releases/)
-2. Put the DLL into the PluginAPI dependencies folder
+2. Put the DLL into the dependencies folder
-   - Windows: `%appdata%/SCP Secret Laboratory/PluginAPI/port/dependencies`
+    - Windows: `%appdata%\SCP Secret Laboratory\LabAPI-Beta\<port>\dependencies`
-   - Linux: `.config/SCP SecretLaboratory/PluginAPI/port/dependencies`
+    - Linux: `.config/SCP SecretLaboratory/PluginAPI/<port>/dependencies`
 3. Any plugins using this library should work after a server restart

 # Examples

+## Player Info

+> [!TIP]
+> Use-cases include (but are not limited to):
+> - storing the state to revert to later
+> - swapping players' roles

+Call the `GetInfoWithRole` extension method (from `Axwabo.Helpers.PlayerInfo.PlayerInfoExtensions`) to take a snapshot.
+This includes information about the player's current role, items, ammo and effects.

+Invoke `IPlayerInfoWithRole::SetClassAndApplyInfo` to apply the snapshot onto any player.

+### Customization

+You can extend the player info by registering custom obtainers for roles or items.

+Custom info obtainers take priority over built-in ones.

+To add a role info obtainer, call `PlayerInfoBase::RegisterCustomObtainer` - if the `roleSetter` is not specified, `SetClass` will throw an exception.

+To add an item info obtainer, call `ItemInfoBase::RegisterCustomObtainer` - the `give` delegate isn't currently used because I'm lazy.

+> [!IMPORTANT]
+> Obtainer registration methods return an ID.
+Make sure to unregister them when your plugin is being disabled.

 ## Harmony Patch